by Nigel Libranages

-Mira jogged towards Jessica and joined her group.
-“Wait, how come there are only four of us?” she asked in disbelief.
+She jogged towards Jessica and joined the group.
+“Wait, how come there are only four of us?”
+Mira asked.

 “Most of the new students were accepted during the first semester.
 All of you deferred your enrollment last semester so there’s only a handful of you.”

 She took a mental note of everything that happened so far.
 First, there was the nauseous pink room, the Acquaintance Party she did not remember attending, and now she was in a Biology program.
 If it were a Human Kinetics program, then she would just let things slide off, but Biology?

 Anything to share? :)